Treatment Options

 Women’s Health

 An area of experience developed from working in the department of Obstetrics and Gynaecology and leading this area in general practice for many years.
 The monthly fluctuation in hormones mean many women suffer considerably and this approach can allow women to feel less vulnerable both in the pre-menstrual syndrome, in their mental health as well as in pregnancy and childbirth and the menopause.
 “Anxiety better... and restless thoughts” (anon patient).
-There are many useful options to support empowerment and health, such as hypnotherapy techniques for birthing, homeopathic remedies for use both before and after childbirth and alternatives to HRT as well as nutritional advice.
+There are many useful options to support empowerment and health, such as hypnotherapy techniques for birthing, homeopathic remedies for use both before and after childbirth and alternatives to hormone replacement therapy as well as nutritional advice.
 Advice on home remedies in this area can also be given.

 Childhood

-Following work in the neonatal unit and general paediatrics and working with babies and children for 20 years in general practice, many children with varying concerns are seen in the clinic, for example behaviour disorders, school refusal, sleep issues, anxieties.
-The relaxed environment of the consulting rooms encourages children to bring their toys with them to be comfortable while they are assessed and a plan is made with the parent or caregiver.
+Following work in the neonatal unit and general paediatrics and working with babies and children for decades in general practice, many children with varying concerns are seen in the clinic, for example behaviour disorders, school refusal, sleep issues, anxieties.
+The relaxed environment of the consulting rooms encourages children to bring their toys with them to be comfortable while they are assessed and a plan is made togther with the parent or caregiver.

 Teenage Concerns

 ... such as anxieties, eating disorders and school refusal concerns.
 As a particularly rewarding group of individuals to work with these therapeutic approaches can encourage a fresh perspective relatively quickly, supporting healthy development, giving tools to carry forward as they mature and meet other challenges.
 “Quicker than interventions that were meant to be fast” (anon patient).
-Working in some cases alongside other approaches, allowing concerns to be voiced and involvement in decisions about health supports personal growth and aims to encourage responsibility for health. “(…the remedies) changed my whole attitude to things-what I’ve got, compared to what I don’t have” (anon patient) This is undertaken considering their emotional, mental and physical concerns amongst the challenges and changes of the social environment.
+Working in some cases alongside other approaches, allowing concerns to be voiced and involvement in decisions about health supports personal growth and aims to encourage responsibility for health. “(…the remedies) changed my whole attitude to things-what I’ve got, compared to what I don’t have” (anon patient) This is undertaken considering their emotional, mental and physical concerns amongst the challenges and changes of their social environment.